Miguel0888/geogebra/README.md

-# Welcome to GeoGebra!
+# Welcome to GeoZebra!

-The primary site for [GeoGebra](https://www.geogebra.org)'s source code is https://dev.geogebra.org/svn/trunk/geogebra/ which is a read-only Subversion repository.
+The primary site for [GeoZebra](https://www.geozebra.org)'s source code is https://dev.geogebra.org/svn/trunk/geogebra/ which is a read-only Subversion repository.
 We maintain a copy of it at https://github.com/geogebra/geogebra.